Piahn/Piahn/README.md

 ## 👋 About Me

 Hi!
 I'm **Piahn Wijaya** — a self-driven developer from **Tangerang, Indonesia** 🇮🇩, currently studying **Teknik Informatika**.
-What started as hobby tinkering with HTML & CSS quickly snowballed into building full-stack web apps, WhatsApp automation bots, npm packages.
+What started as hobby tinkering with HTML & CSS quickly snowballed into building full-stack web apps, WhatsApp automation bots, npm packages and My goal in creating this GitHub account is to express my ideas about coding and build projects.
+I am passionate about deepening my knowledge to pursue a career as a Software Engineer.

 <h1><strong>🔭 My Stack</strong></h1>

 **Backend**